 Putnam County Library, Hurricane, WV

 Robert W. Rowe Public Library District, Sheridan, IL

 Ruth Enlow Library of Garrett County, Oakland, MD

 Wayne Public Library, Wayne, WV

 Libraries nationwide will benefit from the training and tools created and collected by the project and released for use by PLA members and others.

 Resources for All Libraries

-Through the DigitalLead project, PLA will create tools for mobile hotspot lending programs and digital literacy instruction in public libraries and will present webinars and other educational programs, to benefit libraries of all sizes.
-We will be updating and adding to the resources on this page beginning in July 2019.
-In the meantime, please take advantage of the following resources.
+Through the DigitalLead project, PLA is creating tools for mobile hotspot lending programs and digital literacy instruction in public libraries and will present webinars and other educational programs, to benefit libraries of all sizes.
+We encourage all libraries to take advantage of the following resources.

 - PLA’s DigitalLearn.org features self-directed tutorials for learners to increase their digital literacy.
 These video-based modules are 6 to 22 minutes long, written at the fourth-grade reading level, and available in Spanish as well as English.